onflow/flow-jvm-sdk/README.md

 This repository is organized as a multi-module project, consisting of the following modules:

 ### SDK
 The core module that includes all the necessary tools and libraries to interact with the Flow blockchain.
 This module provides the main functionalities such as transaction preparation, signing, and interaction with the Flow Access API.
+It also implements and tests use of the SDK via Java Anotations or Kotlin Extensions which can optionally be used be developers.

 ### Java Example
 This module contains example implementations demonstrating how to use the Flow JVM SDK in a Java application.
 It includes sample code for various use cases, making it easier for developers to understand and integrate the SDK into their Java projects.